-Understanding Staphylococcus aureus Infections and Treatments
+Staphylococcus aureus Infection Causes and Treatments

-Staphylococcus aureus is a Gram-positive cocci bacterium that naturally resides on the skin and mucous membranes of humans.
+Staphylococcus Aureus is a Gram-positive cocci bacterium that naturally resides on the skin and mucous membranes of humans.
 Despite its benign presence in many individuals, under certain conditions, it can become pathogenic, leading to infections that range in severity.

-Staphylococcus aureus Infections
+Types of Staphylococcus aureus Infections

-Infections caused by Staphylococcus aureus can be classified into two main categories: superficial and invasive.
+Infections caused by Staphylococcus aureus can be classified into two main categories:

 Superficial Infections